Rabbi cites Jesus in prayer for synagogue victims with Pence

-WASHINGTON (AP) — A rabbi invited to pray at a Michigan campaign stop with Vice President Mike Pence referenced “Jesus the Messiah” at the event.
+WASHINGTON (AP) — A rabbi invited to pray at a Michigan campaign stop with Vice President Mike Pence on Monday referenced “Jesus the Messiah” at the event.

-Rabbi Loren Jacobs of Messianic congregation Shema Yisrael offered a prayer for the victims of the Pittsburgh synagogue massacre.
+Rabbi Loren Jacobs of Messianic congregation Shema Yisrael offered prayers for the victims of the Pittsburgh synagogue massacre.
 Messianic Jews follow Jewish law but believe that Jesus is the Messiah.

-A Pence aide tells The Associated Press that Jacobs was invited to pray at the event by GOP candidate Lena Epstein and says Pence didn’t know who he was when he invited Jacobs back onstage to deliver a message of unity.
+The major denominations of Judaism reject Messianic Judaism as a form of Judaism, and Jacobs’ participation was condemned by Jews on social media.

-The aide wasn’t authorized to discuss the situation publicly and spoke on condition of anonymity.
+A Pence aide told The Associated Press that Jacobs was invited to pray at the event in suburban Detroit’s Waterford Township by GOP congressional candidate Lena Epstein and said Pence did not know who he was when he invited Jacobs back onstage to offer another a prayer for the victims, their families and the nation.
+As Pence stood next to him, Jacobs ended his prayer by saying, “in the name of Jesus.”

 Most Read Nation & World Stories